catprisbrey/Godot4-OpenAnimationLibraries/README.md

 ## Concept

-Building sharable libarries to use across all your Godot characters, to mix and match as needed.
+Building sharable libaries to use across all your Godot characters, to mix and match as needed.

 Godot can retarget skeletons.
 So any skeleton, if mapped properly, (i recommend standard T poses, and standard game rig skeletons), can inherit animations from other models or even load entire library sets of animations that can be mixed and matched.

-An OpenBot MannyQuin blender file is provided here, as well as a bone map for it.
-If you make animations with it, and save them as a library, those libraries will be cross compatible with the Adobe Mixamo skeleton models, Unreal and unity models, and nearly any other model with a standard skeleton, whose bones have been mapped in Godot.

 # How to use Library files once you have them:

-- Drop into Godot's filesystem any Mixamo rigged model, or OpenBot rigged model (in the base Tpose for best results)
+- Drop into Godot's filesystem any Mixamo rigged model, or game dev skeleton rigged model (in the base Tpose for best results)
 - Double click the model to open the Re-import menu
-- Select the skeleton, and select the bone map drop down, and select the Mixamo or OpenBot bone map if using MannyQuinn.
+- Select the skeleton, and select the bone map drop down, and select the Mixamo bone map, or map your own bones manually if using a different skeleton.
-- Drop this character model into scene, right click it and select "Make local".
+- Drop you character model into scene
 - Select their animation player, click Animation > Manage Animations > Load Library > and select a library.res

 It's now mapped to the new character!
+If you had a proper skeleton compa that was properly mapped at import, then all the animations should work properly.

 # How to create your own library files with Mixamo characters: